roguehero-ajp/character-creator/README.md

 Rather than simply generating character sheets, this project aims to teach players how their characters work through an intuitive interface, helpful explanations, and eventually support for multiple game systems.

+## Design Philosophy

+Character creation shouldn't require flipping through three books and watching four YouTube videos...I struggle with this sort of thing.

+This project is being built with the ideo to make tabletop RPGs easier to learn without taking away the oomph that makes them fun.

+Every feature should make creating a character faster, clearer, and more enjoyable.

 ## Planned Game Systems

 - Dungeons & Dragons 5e (2024)